dkvz/majorsetbe/README.md

 Actually editor-style.css is no longer used as is by the new editor (called Gutenberg or something) - But that last comments seems to elude to a way to make it work with the new editor: https://github.com/Automattic/_s/issues/1248#issuecomment-640647913

+Someone over here has hacked the editor styling and documents the extra needed classes: https://florianbrinkmann.com/en/editor-styles-gutenberg-4544/

 ## Original README for the underscore base template

 _s